ibm-cloud-architecture/vaccine-monitoring-agent/README.md

 There are multiple required configuration elements for connectivity to IBM Event Streams (Kafka) prior to deployment:
   - A KafkaUser with TLS-based authentication credentials
-  - A `ConfigMap` named `agent-cmap` containing the following key-value pairs:
+  - A `ConfigMap` named `agent-cm` containing the following key-value pairs:
     -  `kafka-brokers`
     -  `reefer-topic`
     -  `telemetry-topic` - _(this topic should match the output topic of the [vaccine-reefer-simulator](https://github.com/ibm-cloud-architecture/vaccine-reefer-simulator))_